Car accidents happen every day. They are a common and tragic occurrence, particularly when one happens to you or someone you love.

 Distracted driving is dangerous, claiming 3,179 lives in 2014 alone.
 NHTSA has been leading the effort to stop texting and cell phone use behind the wheel.
 South Carolina held distracted driving summits, banned texting and cell phone use for commercial drivers, encouraged states to adopt tough laws, and launched an annual public awareness campaign to curb this epidemic.

 The State of South Carolina defines reckless driving under S.C.
 Code Ann. § 56-5-2920 as:

 …relates to any person driving any vehicle in such a manner to indicate a willful or wanton disregard for the safety of persons or property.

 Following another car too closely is a form of aggressive driving and is a leading cause of rear-end collisions.
 It is good practice to leave enough space, at least 2 to 3 seconds, between vehicles to allow enough time to brake or respond to a sudden change ahead.
 Bad weather and heavy traffic may require further following distances.

 While this may come as no surprise, teen drivers have the most accidents.
 The crash rate per mile driven-mile for teen drivers is three times that of drivers age 20 and older, according to the Insurance Institute for Highway Safety.
 Some 2,524 teenagers died in car accidents in 2013.

 6. Failure to Yield Right-of-Way

 Aggressive lane changes, running a red light or a stop sign, or coming to a “rolling stop” can and do lead to accidents.
-Almost half of accidents involving running a red light result in injuries.
+Almost half of the accidents involving running a red light result in injuries.

 Should you be the victim of someone else’s negligence, you may be entitled to significant compensation for your serious injuries.
-The attorneys at the Lewis Law Firm have years of experience in helping clients this difficult time.
+The car accident attorneys at the Lewis Law Firm have years of experience in helping clients this difficult time.
 We will get you the compensation you deserve and you can focus on your recuperation.